prometheusresearch/htsql/doc/showcase.rst

     *"For each school with a degree program, return the school's name, and the average number of high-credit (>3) courses its departments have."*

+This business inquiry asks us to do the following:

+* pick records from the ``school`` table

+* keep only those with an associated degree program

+* for each school record, compute average of:

+  - for each associated department, count:

+    - associated courses with credits>3

 .. sourcecode:: sql